Okutsu frames of irreducible polynomials over henselian fields: Valuative trees

 The set of key polynomials for $\mu$ is denoted $\kpm$. \e

 All $\phi\in\kpm$ are irreducible in $\kx$.
-A \emph{tangent direction} of $\mu$ is a $\mu$-equivalence class $\cl{\phi}\subset\kpm$ determined by all key polynomials having the same initial term in $\ggm$.
+A \emph{tangent direction} of $\mu$ is a $\mu$-equivalence class $\cl{\phi}\subset\kpm$ determined by all key polynomials having the same initial coefficient in $\ggm$.
 We denote the set of all tangent directions of $\mu$ by:

 Since all polynomials in $\cl{\phi}$ have the same degree \cite[Prop.
 6.6]{KP}, it makes sense to consider the degree $\deg\, [\phi]_\mu$ of a tangent direction.